 Keep in fridge up to 5 days.

-Warm small amounts in hot water or on stove, NOT in microwave or you'll kill the beneficial yogurt culture and cook the egg.
+Warm small amounts in hot water or on stove stirring constantly, NOT in microwave or you'll kill the beneficial yogurt culture and cook the egg.

 If you have a little guy who needs extra calories, use one can of condensed goat milk instead of fresh and you will increase the calorie content.